 Horseshoes have always been considered lucky charms and this belief is valid not only in the western world but it is widespread all over the world and in every place the reasons are different.
-Let’s see what does horseshoe symbolize and why it is considered to be a talisman to protect yourself from negativity, illness, and bad luck.
+Let’s see what horseshoe symbolizes and why it is considered a talisman to protect yourself from negativity, illness, and bad luck.

 Horseshoe – origins and legends

-Horseshoe has always been considered a symbol for good luck.
-For example, the Chinese see the resemblance to the curved body of Nagendra, the sacred snake, in the horseshoe, while for the Turks it recalls the crescent, symbol of Isis and their country.
+The horseshoe has always been considered a symbol of good luck.
+For example, the Chinese see the resemblance to the curved body of Nagendra, the sacred snake, in the horseshoe, while for the Turks, it recalls the crescent, a symbol of Isis and their country.

 In Roman times, the belief has a military origin.
-The troops marched on foot, but only the officers went on horseback and the loss of iron from the hoof caused a stop, and therefore it meant rest for the troops.
-Finding horseshoes had thus become a game among the soldiers and whoever found the most was the winner, therefore the luckiest.
+The troops marched on foot, but only the officers went on horseback and the loss of iron from the hoof caused a stop, which meant rest for the troops.
+Finding horseshoes had thus become a game among the soldiers; whoever found the most was the winner and the luckiest.

 In medieval times the peasants in their wretched mansions saw armored knights dart, wrapped in their splendid cloaks.
 The farmer admired them from afar, but if the knight’s horse lost an iron, he was forced to stop and the farmer could give him a hand and get some coins in return.

 I want to tell you about this legend that comes from England:

 A famous legend is that of Saint Dustin, an elderly farrier, which spread between 909 and 988 AD.
 One day, this poor craftsman met with Satan, who asked him to shoe his horse’s hooves.